jake-dame/reductor/report/report.md

 `dataconversion` is meant to be the bridge between the native format package (either MIDI or musicxml) and my internal representation (`Piece`).

-The reductor.midi's biggest job is to produce a valid `MidiFile` object.
+The `reductor.midi` package's primary purpose is to produce a valid `MidiFile` object.
 The `dataconversion` package expects certain constructs (e.g. `TimeSignatureEvent`, `NoteOnEvent`), and can convert them to their analogous internal representations.

 `dataconversion` doesn't make any (consequential) decisions on its own.
-It converts the aforementioned constructs using static utility functions that are in the `piece` package (i.e. the internal representation package).
+It converts `reductor.midi` object, mostly using static utility functions that are in the `reductor.piece` package (i.e. the internal representation package).
 The constructors or factories in `piece` can be said to slightly cater to the `dataconversion` class, but that's kind of a chicken-or-the-egg thing.

-As shown above, it has 2 sub-packages, corresponding to MIDI and MusicXML.
-I will just go over the MIDI one, as I sort of went over everything I wanted to say about the MusicXML in the [corresponding](#musicxml) section.
+As shown earlier, `dataconversion` has 2 sub-packages, corresponding to MIDI and MusicXML.
+I will just go over the MIDI one in this section, as I sort of went over everything I wanted to say about the MusicXML stuff in the [corresponding](#musicxml) section.

-Final note: `reductor.dataconversion.midi` contains the [quantization](#quantization) functionality.
+Note: `reductor.dataconversion.midi` contains the [quantization](#quantization) functionality, too.

 ### Note-Pairing

-`dataconversion` is where note-pairing happens (`reductor.midi` just has gettable lists of `NoteOnEvent`s and `NoteOffEvent`s).
+`dataconversion` is where note-pairing happens (`reductor.midi` just has gettable lists of `NoteOnEvent` and `NoteOffEvent`).
+That is, constructing a unison object for disparate note ON and OFF events for the same pitch.

-This is not new territory, so I will try my best to *summarize* here.

-Additionally: I *did* encounter (most) of these cases in the wild (a particular Mozart overture and the Brahms *Clarinet Quintet* both had redundant offs, which took a collective 2 hours to figure out).

-The doc comment from the program (slightly edited for use here):
+Pairing algorithms are leetcode-style questions.
+They're not particularly complex or anything.
+I experimented with applying some of the basic (e.g. two-pointer, search forward) approaches to this.
+And the algorithm essentially is just a search forward pair-matching algorithm that takes in two lists (ONs and OFFs).

+However, due to some of the imperfections in MIDI files and some of the nasty things that notation software allows authors to do that does NOT translate well from MusicXML to MIDI (looking at you, multi-voice), a little extra care needs to be taken with the function.
+Here are the cases to be handled:

-1. Stuck notes: note on events that are not paired by the end of the list of offs
+1. **Absent OFFs ("stuck" notes)**: ON events that have no corresponding OFF event by the end of the sequence
-2. Semi-stuck notes: notes that are stuck for a time:
+2. **"Semi-stuck" notes**: notes that are technically stuck ONs, but by virtue of a later identical pitch, get turned off
-   + A quarter note C @ 0 --> never turned off
++ A quarter note C @ `0` --> never turned off
-   + A quarter note C @ 480 --> never turned off
++ A quarter note C @ `480` --> never turned off
-   + A quarter note C @ 960 --> never turned off
++ A quarter note C @ `960` --> never turned off
-   + A quarter note C @ 1440 --> turned off @ 1919
++ A quarter note C @ `1440` --> turned off @ `1919`
-+ Each quarter is not turned off except the last, and the last off event turns ALL of them off.
-+ Although each is "effectively" turned off because MIDI does not allow multiple note events of the same pitch to occur simultaneously (see the note about Case 3 below), the implication here is that the on event never received an off event means two things: This algorithm would treat the first three as stuck notes AND their constructed Ranges would not be [0, 479], but [0, 480] without special care!
+  + Although you wouldn't be able to hear "overlapping", stuck C's due to the way that MIDI just plays the current ON, the first 3 still never received OFF events.The implication here is that:
+    + Due to how the pairing algorithm works, it would treat the first three as stuck notes; additionally, without special care, their constructed ranges would be mistakenly constructed as `[0, 480]` (incorrect) instead of `[0, 479]`.
+Each ON needs to be paired with an OFF, so missing OFFs, even if inconsequential in MIDI, can cause problems for the algorithm.
-3. Redundant offs: extraneous offs sent for ons that have already been shut off
+1. **Extra OFFs**: extraneous/redundant OFFs sent for ONs that have already been shut off
++ These are harmless, but you should still handle them in the algorithm.
-4. Extra ons: when two notes with the same pitch are turned on at the same tick:
+1. **Extra ONs**: when two notes with the same pitch are turned on at the same tick:
-   + On channel 1 -- A whole note C @ 0 --> _should_ be turned off @ 1919
++ On channel 1: A whole note C @ 0 --> *should* be turned off @ `1919`
-   + On channel 1 -- A quarter note C @ 0 --> _should_ turned off @ 479
++ On channel 1: An 8th note C @ 0 --> *should* be turned off @ `239`
-+ "Every" C, even though there is really only ever 1, will be turned off at the first off pitch.
-All subsequent offs become case 2!
-In this algorithm, since I want to prevent a Range of [0,0] from being created, both the whole note's on and off will be unpaired (both at tick 0), _as well as_ the whole notes extraneous off at 1919.
-This occurs when multiple-features in notation software allow this sort of thing (like in a piano score), OR the reverse (see the next paragraph).
+  + Every C (though there is technically only ever one), will be turned off at `239`.
+The whole note's OFF becomes Case 3, and :
     + Case 4 is interesting because MIDI spec does not handle or allow two on events corresponding to the same pitch to happen.
 This won't matter if they are on different channels, of course, but when combining to the same channel, or track (as in the case of reduction -- a violin and trumpet both starting C's at the same time -- extra care needs to be taken.
-This is a job for the reverse conversion algorithm below.

-That final "reverse conversion" ultimately turned out to be not a job for MIDI at all, since it really doesn't have any way to have overlapping voices.
-This is a job for MusicXML and voice control.
+I encountered all but Case 1 (a true stuck ON) in the wild, though the algorithm still handles it.
+For example, a particular Mozart overture and the Brahms *Clarinet Quintet* both had redundant offs, which took a collective 2 hours to of looking at bytes to track down and figure out.

+I essentially used two maps/lists to put ONs into, then searched through it to find `unpairedOns` or `unpairedOffs`.
+Since some of the cases are harmless, or ones that I intentionally wanted to ignore, I ended up separating the pairing with the error-handling aspects.

+I'm not sure it's the actual use case for creating your Exception class, I thought it would be cool to make a custom exception at one point, and this seemed the perfect place - thus, `UnpairedNoteException`.
+In the far future, maybe another developer can choose to ignore certain UnpairedNoteExceptions (I certainly did), rather than me forcing a RuntimeException or something in the note-pairing algorithm.
+(I still struggle to fully understand exceptions, checking, throwing, etc. So I could be totally off here.)

+Going the other way (converting `Note` objects to 2 MidiEvent objects) is super easy.

+...except for the whole overlapping voices thing that you heard me complain about in your office numerous times.
+The TLDR of it is: MIDI is just not a great format to *output* reductions in (that's a MusicXML thing, which has explicit voice handling), due to the nature of collapsing multiple instruments down into a single staff.
-+ I experimented for some time writing out overlapping voices on different channels, then using MuseScore's "implode" functionality (puts voices from different staves onto one selected staff), but it was unwieldy and annoying and, of course, not a good solution for an end-product (can't expect a user to do all that just to get a readable score).
++ I experimented for some time writing out overlapping voices on different channels, which notation software will interpret as separate tracks, and then place on separate staffs.
+Then, using MuseScore's "implode" functionality (puts voices from different staves onto one selected staff), kind of but not really did the trick.
+Tt was unwieldy and annoying and, of course, not a good solution for an end-product (can't expect a user to do all that just to get a readable score).

-It turns out that some of these cases are "harmless" - it just depends on how you want to handle it.

-Even though it may not be the actual use of custom exceptions (another thing I struggle to understand still - that is, exception, try/catch, error propagation, etc., I thought it would be cool to make my own exception at one point and this seemed the perfect place to have `UnpairedNoteException`.
-In the far future, maybe another developer can choose to ignore certain UnpairedNoteExceptions or something, rather than me throwing a RuntimeException or something in the note-pairing algorithm).

 ## reductor.piece

 I am going to do a real fly-over view of this stuff.

-The Piece classes can be roughly categorized as follows (this is not everything, and some of these are not fully implemented, but are placeholders of sorts at the current moment):
+The Piece classes can be roughly categorized as follows (this is not everything, and some of these are not fully implemented, but are placeholders of sorts at the moment):
-+ "Element" classes: `Note`, `Chord`, `Phrase`
++ Element classes: `Note`, `Chord`, `Phrase`
++ Element-containing classes: `Measure`, `Column`, `Box`,
-+ "Sub-component" classes: `TimeSignature`, `KeySignature`, `Tempo`, `Rhythm`
++ Support/component classes: `TimeSignature`, `KeySignature`, `Tempo`, `Rhythm`
-+ Container classes: `Measure`, `Column`, `Box`,
 + Heavy-lifting utility classes: `IntervalTree`, `Range`, `Pitch`
-+ "Plug-in" utility classes (algorithms): `HandSplittingFunctions`, `ReductionFunctions`
++ Plug-in utility classes (algorithms): `HandSplittingFunctions`, `ReductionFunctions`
 + Interfaces: `Ranged`, `Noted`
 + Enums: `RhythmType`, `Hand`